jnichols-pdx/frupal/map_files.md

 *<target\>* is a string that defines what type of obstacle this tool helps to remove.
 (Should match an obstacle's *<kind\>*)
 *<target\>* may not contain whitespace, and is not visible to the player.
 *<divisor\>* is a number that will be used to divide the energy cost of an obstacle.
-A tool with a divisor of `3` would make the obstacle it removes cost only 1/3 the normal energy to remove.
+A tool with a divisor of `3` would make the obstacle it removes cost only 1/3 as much energy to remove.
 *<cost\>* is the amount of energy required for a player to remove this obstacle without the appropriate tool.
 The following example places a hammer, costing 100 grovnicks, with divisor 2, that affects boulders, along the northern edge of a 128x128 map: